Investing mutual fund SEBI AMFI AMC SIP UTI asset management India regulation NAV

 This phase saw the launch of equity growth funds, income funds, and balanced funds by multiple entities, increasing investor choice but without standardised disclosure requirements.
 The absence of NAV-linked redemption across some schemes and the opaque management of certain guaranteed return products remained structural weaknesses.

-Phase III: Private sector entry and SEBI regulation (1993–2002)
+Phase III: Private sector entry and SEBI regulation (1993 to 2002)

 The enactment of the Securities and Exchange Board of India Act, 1992, and the promulgation of the SEBI (Mutual Funds) Regulations, 1993, opened mutual fund registration to private sector entities.
 Kothari Pioneer (later absorbed into Franklin Templeton), Morgan Stanley, and Alliance Capital were among the earliest private AMCs to receive SEBI registration.
-The 1993 regulations were superseded by the comprehensive SEBI (Mutual Funds) Regulations, 1996, which remain in force (with numerous subsequent amendments).
+The 1993 regulations were superseded by the SEBI (Mutual Funds) Regulations, 1996, which remain in force (with numerous subsequent amendments).

 The 1990s saw significant market volatility, including the Harshad Mehta securities scam of 1992, which affected many market participants.
 Several assured-return schemes launched by public sector AMCs in the early 1990s subsequently faced redemption pressure as equity markets declined.
 The UTI crisis deepened through the late 1990s as US-64 continued to offer income distributions out of line with its underlying portfolio performance.

-Phase IV: UTI bifurcation and consolidation (2002–2012)
+Phase IV: UTI bifurcation and consolidation (2002 to 2012)

-The US-64 crisis came to a head in 2001–2002 when UTI suspended redemptions.
+The US-64 crisis came to a head in 2001 to 2002 when UTI suspended redemptions.
 The government responded by bifurcating UTI under the Unit Trust of India (Transfer of Undertaking and Repeal) Act, 2002.
 The restructured portion containing assured-return and government-backed schemes was placed in a Specified Undertaking of UTI (SUUTI) under government administration, while the market-linked schemes were transferred to UTI Mutual Fund, a new entity registered under the SEBI Mutual Fund Regulations and sponsored by four public sector institutions (State Bank of India, Punjab National Bank, Bank of Baroda, and Life Insurance Corporation of India).

 SEBI’s abolition of the entry load (upfront commission charged to investors) with effect from 1 August 2009 was one of the most consequential regulatory changes of this phase.
 It disrupted traditional distribution economics and led to a temporary slowdown in retail inflows, but ultimately improved investor outcomes by aligning distribution incentives with long-term performance rather than upfront sales.